 That’s why it’s important to understand how you can maximize the efficiency and performance of your air conditioning system without sacrificing comfort or increasing your electric bill.
 While there are plenty of ways you can maintain your HVAC system throughout the year, here are a some things you can do to prepare Phoenix air conditioners for the intense heat of the Arizona summer.

 Maintain the Peak Condition of Your Phoenix Air Conditioner.

 The hot air that’s outside is always looking for ways to take over the colder temperatures within the walls of your home.
 When a property makes it easy for outdoor weather to replace the cooler climate you’ve created, your air conditioner is forced to go into overdrive to keep the living area cool and comfortable.
-Especially towards the end of August when temperatures in Phoenix reach upwards of 120 degrees.
+This is especially true towards the end of August when temperatures in Phoenix reach upwards of 120 degrees.

 2. Change the Air Filter in Your Phoenix Air Conditioner:

-Instead of funneling air directly into the rooms of your house, cold air escapes along the way.
+Instead of funneling air directly into the rooms of your house, faulty ducts let cold air escape along the way.
 It’s like drinking a straw with a hole in it.
 You may be able to drink quite a bit of water, but you’re forced to work harder to fully quench your thirst.
-This same type of process creates an unnecessary burden on your AC system, affecting it’s performance and lifespan.
-A simple AC repair will save you a lot of money.
+This same type of process creates an unnecessary burden on your AC system, affecting its performance and lifespan.

+So if you want to prepare Phoenix air conditioners for hot Arizona weather, investing in a simple AC repair will save you a lot of money.
 When your ductwork and the perimeter envelope isn’t allowing a breach, your air conditioner will run fewer cycles, saving you money every single day.

-4. Check Your Phoenix Air Conditioner’s Condensate Line:
+4. Check Your Air Conditioner’s Condensate Line:

-Your air conditioning condensate line or “condensate drain” is an important element of your heating and cooling system.
-Amongst other things, the drain line basically helps you channel surplus moisture outside.
-So when it’s clogged, water will back up in the drain pan until it overflows.
+Like we mentioned before, your condensate line or “condensate drain” is an important element of your heating and cooling system.
+It’s also a natural part of the refrigeration cycle.
+In a nutshell, the drain line helps you channel surplus moisture outside.
+So when it’s clogged, water will back up in the AC drain pain until it overflows.

-Inspecting this before the heat wave arrives is a great way to prepare your Phoenix air conditioner for hot Arizona weather.
+Inspecting this before the heat wave arrives is a great way to prepare Phoenix air conditioner for hot Arizona weather.